ml-tooling/lazycluster/docs/runtime_mgmt.md

 Function return data.
 Blocks thread until a `RuntimeTasks` finished executing and gives back the return data of the remotely executed python functions.
 The data is returned in the same order as the Tasks were started.

+**Note:**

+  Only function returns from `RuntimeTasks` that were started via the `RuntimeGroup` will be returned.
+If a contained `Runtime` executed further tasks directly, then those data will only be returned when querying the respective task directly.

 **Returns:**

   Generator[object, None, None]: The unpickled return data.